mbukowicz/mbukowicz.github.io/_posts/2012-08-07-stringbuilder-optimizations-demystified.md

 layout: post
 title: StringBuilder Optimizations Demystified
 date: '2012-08-07T09:30:00.001+02:00'
 tags:
 modified_time: '2012-08-10T16:53:26.260+02:00'
 blogger_id: tag:blogger.com,1999:blog-7932117927902690732.post-3996668414975823424
 blogger_orig_url: http://www.code-thrill.com/2012/08/stringbuilder-optimizations-demystified.html
+thumbnail: /images/string-builder-optimizations-demystified/thumbnail.png
 ---
 <h2>Introduction</h2>

 <p>There are lots of myths around concatenating Strings in Java.
 Lets find out exactly which of them are true.</p>
 <div class="my-info">The results are based on the Oracle JDK 1.7 (Update 3).
 Please, feel free to leave a comment, if the compiler you are using works differently. </div>

 <h2>Myth 1: You should always use StringBuilder when concatenating Strings</h2>

 <p>When arguing about whether to use StringBuffer or StringBuilder it is usually fair to say that StringBuilder is better, because the StringBuffer has all the methods synchronized which can harm the performance.
 However, it is not always true that you have to use StringBuilder:</p>
 <ol>
 	<li><p>The most obvious case is concatenating final values.
 Joining the standard Java constants:</p>

 {% highlight java %}
 public static final String X = "123";